monkeywidget/Adafruit-Retrogame/docs/assembly/Expanding-Ports.md

 Reading the code
 ----------------

+- arcade_station_v1.0.6.c is based on and replaces retrogame.c
+    - compile and run ONE of them
+    - Example: add the compiled executable to run in the background in /etc/rc.local
 - Reading retrogame.c is a bit confusing!
     - the pin numbers, as in ioStandard[] , refer to the GPIO index, NOT the harware pin order
         - example: 25, KEY_LEFT, is not at the end of the 26-pin chip
             - it is on the right edge a few pins up.
 Why?
 I don't know.
 Ask the RPi designers!
         - example: 7 KEY_LEFTALT is actually at the bottom right corner